Risk-Aware Submodular Optimization for Multi-Robot Coordination: Problem Formulation and Case Studies

 Consider a mobility-on-demand problem where we assign $R$ vehicles to $N$ demand locations under arrival-time uncertainty.
 An example is shown in Figure~\ref{fig:MoD} where seven self-driving vehicles must be assigned to three demand locations to pick up passengers.
 We follow the same constraint setting in~\cite{prorok2019redundant}--- each vehicle can be assigned to at most one demand but multiple vehicles can be assigned to the same demand.
 Only the vehicle that arrives first is chosen for picking up the passengers.
 Note that the advantage of the redundant assignment to each demand is that it counters the effect of uncertainty and reduces the waiting time at demand locations~\cite{prorok2019redundant}.
 This may be too conservative for consumer mobility-on-demand services but can be crucial for urgent and time-critical tasks such as delivering medical supplies~\cite{ackerman2018medical}.

 Assume the arrival time for the vehicle to arrive at a demand location is a random variable.
-The distribution can depend on the mean-arrival time.
+Its randomness can depend on the mean-arrival time.
 For example, it is possible to have a shorter path that passes through many intersections, which leads to uncertainty on arrival time.
 While a longer road (possibly a highway) has a lower arrival time uncertainty.
 Note that for each demand location, there is a set of vehicles assigned to it.
 The vehicle selected at the demand location is the one that arrives first.
 Then, this problem becomes a minimization one since we would like to minimize the arrival time at all demand locations.
 We convert it into a maximization one by taking the reciprocal of the arrival time.
-Specifically, we use the arrival \emph{efficiency} which is the reciprocal of arrival time.
-Instead of selecting the vehicle at the demand location with minimum arrival time, we select the vehicle with maximum arrival efficiency.
-The arrival efficiency is also a random variable, and has a distribution depending on mean-arrival efficiency.
-Denote the arrival efficiency for vehicle $j\in\{1,...,R\}$ arriving at demand location $i\in\{1,...,N\}$ as $e_{ij}$.
-Denote the assignment utility as the arrival efficiency at all locations, that is, with $\bigcup_{i=1}^{N} \mathcal{S}_i = \mathcal{S}$ and $\mathcal{S}_i \cap \mathcal{S}_k = \emptyset, ~i, k \in \{1, \cdots, N\}$. $\mathcal{S}_i \cap \mathcal{S}_k = \emptyset$ indicates the selected set $\mathcal{S}$ satisfies a partition matroid constraint, $\mathcal{S} \in \mathcal{I}$, which represents that each vehicle can be assigned to at most one demand.
+Specifically, we use the \rev{\textit{arrival utility}} which is the reciprocal of arrival time.
+Instead of selecting the vehicle at the demand location with minimum arrival time, we select the vehicle with maximum arrival \rev{utility}.
+The arrival \rev{utility} is also a random variable, and its randomness depends on mean-arrival \rev{utility}.
+Denote the arrival \rev{utility} for vehicle $j\in\{1,...,R\}$ arriving at demand location $i\in\{1,...,N\}$ as $e_{ij}$.
+Denote the subset of robots assigned to demand location $i$ as $\mathcal{S}_i$. \rev{Then, the arrival utility for a demand location $i$ is computed as $\max_{j\in \mathcal{S}_i}e_{ij}$.} Further, we denote the assignment utility as the sum of arrival \rev{utilities} at all locations, that is, with $\bigcup_{i=1}^{N} \mathcal{S}_i = \mathcal{S}$ and $\mathcal{S}_i \cap \mathcal{S}_k = \emptyset, ~i, k \in \{1, \cdots, N\}$. $\mathcal{S}_i \cap \mathcal{S}_k = \emptyset$ indicates the selected set $\mathcal{S}$ satisfies a partition matroid constraint, $\mathcal{S} \in \mathcal{I}$, which represents that each vehicle can be assigned to at most one demand.
 The assignment utility $f(\mathcal{S}, y)$ is monotone submodular in $\mathcal{S}$ due to the ``max'' function. $f(\mathcal{S}, y)$ is normalized since $f(\emptyset, y)=0$.
 Here, we regard uncertainty as a risk.
-Our risk-aware assignment problem is a trade-off between efficiency and uncertainty.
-Our goal is to maximize the total efficiencies at the demand locations while considering the risk from uncertainty.
+Our risk-aware assignment problem is a trade-off between assignment \rev{utility} and uncertainty.
+Our goal is to maximize the total \rev{utilities} at the demand locations while considering the risk from uncertainty.